 We reviewed the health and safety file and found robust oversight maintaining a safe and secure environment for people at the service.
-We saw appropriate oversight regarding gas and electricity safety checks are in place and portable application testing (PAT) has taken place.
 An up-to-date fire risk assessment is in place and regular checks of the fire alarms take place.
 Staff are trained in fire safety.
 People have Personal Emergency Evacuation Plans (PEEPs) which direct staff on how to support people to leave the premises in case of an emergency.

 The service promotes hygienic practices and manages the risk of infection.
 We saw Personal Protective Equipment (PPE) and hand sanitising stations located around the home.
 Staff told us of sufficient PPE stocks.
-Visitors' temperatures are taken on entry.
 The service has a current Food Standards Agency (FSA) rating of 5 which means hygiene standards have been rated as very good.